(03) 9455 0822 After Hours (existing clients only): (03) 9483 7940. Contact Palliative Care Advice on 1800 360 000 for general information

 • for general information.

-In the after hours period (after 5:00pm and before 8:30am Monday – Friday, weekends and public holidays) clients will speak with our partner service who provide expert advice and support and will contact the Banksia nurse on call as required.
+In the after-hours period (after 5:00 pm and before 8:30 am Monday – Friday, weekends, and public holidays) clients will speak with our partner service who provides expert advice and support and will contact the Banksia nurse on call as required.

 Our on-call nurse is available to offer support and advice throughout this after-hours period and will visit the home under urgent circumstances, such as a sudden deterioration in your condition or an increase in your symptoms that you and your carer are unable to manage without support.